Solitai7e/SSCompendium/README.rst

 Credits
 -------

-* Unterminator, 1336, 655 and Quintuplicate for the original Compendium.
+* Unterminator, 1336, 655 and 5216 for the original Compendium.
 * The TSUKI Representative and 1126 for their further work in incorporating new information.
 * The many others who have contributed to the Compendium and the wikis.